abdelrahman-hossieny/data-engineer/Product_Sales_(ET)/README.md

-# Project:product sales (extract & transform) CSV Data
+# Project: product sales (extract & transform) CSV Data
   This project involves analyzing CSV data using Python libraries such as pandas and matplotlib.
 Below are the main steps and highlights of the project:

 #### 1. Reading Data